Miriam-coded/AirBnB_clone/web_static/README.md

-Web static front end to begin with... html and css
+*AirBnB clone - Web static*
+This is the front end part of the Aibnb site.
+It has CSS and HTML files.